 - Writing down our beliefs makes us more committed to those beliefs.

 - Being insulted makes us more committed to our beliefs.

 - Being in like-minded groups makes us more extreme.

 - Angry messages spread more easily online than non-angry messages.

-In this piece, I talk about the above concepts and more.
+And all of these things happen more frequently on the internet than they do in traditional in-person encounters.
+In this piece, I go into detail about the above research and other studies.
 I bring together ideas that might help us answer the question: If social media contributes to dividing us, what are the psychological processes by which it does that?